okx-code/civmodern/.github/README.md

 - Shows an item's base repair level by default in advanced-tooltips mode.

+## Changed

+- Switched the config to YACL.
+This is a breaking change: your previous configs will no longer work.

 ## Removed

 - Radar has been removed.
 Why?
 Because it's duplicated effort.
 [CombatRadar](https://modrinth.com/mod/combatradar) and